Support WBUR

 The governor ordered flags to be flown at half staff at all state buildings.
 She said she and her partner, Joanna Lydgate, are "keeping his family and all who loved him in our thoughts."

-Sen. Elizabeth Warren remembered Frank's role in passing consumer protections as part of the Dodd-Frank Act following the 2008 financial crisis.
-Then a Harvard professor, Warren proposed the idea for the Consumer Financial Protection Bureau, which was integrated into Dodd-Frank.
+Sen. Elizabeth Warren remembered Frank's role in passing consumer protections as part of the Dodd-Frank Act after the 2008 financial crisis.

 "In the aftermath of the worst economic crisis since the Great Depression, Barney Frank was the gravelly-voiced, smart-as-a-whip congressman who fought hard to get the Consumer Financial Protection Bureau over the finish line," Warren said in a statement.

-"Barney delivered for working people, and the world is a poorer place without him,” she continued.
+"Barney delivered for working people, and the world is a poorer place without him,” she said.